The Mop Fly Tying Tutorial

 Fly Recipe

 Hook: Sizes 10-12.
 Either use a straight nymph hook with and inverting tungsten bead or a jig hook with a slotted bead.
-The Dohiku 302, HDJ, Hanak 230, 400, or 450, or Orientsun 7224, 5240, or 5230 are good options.
+Dohiku 303, Fasna 210, Fasna 415, or Dohiku HDJ are good options.

-Tools and glue used in the tutorial
+Tools and glue used in the tutorial:

-Riverruns Bead Pad Riverruns hook and bead pad
+Riverruns Bead Pad

-Dr. Slick Bead Tweezers Dr. Slick Bead Tweezer
+Dr. Slick Bead Tweezers

 Back to blog